arby36/monobot/README.md

 • (For Music SidBot) YTDL Core

+• (For No Music SidBot, Feature still buggy) Readline Node.js Module

 1. Download Repo, extract the js file

 2. In cmd: ```node <SidBot Js File Path>```

+##Bugs and Errors

+There are many bugs and errors in the code,

+mostly with the cmd commands.